Towards Visual Saliency Explanations of Face Verification: Experimental Results

 \subsection{Sanity Check}

 A recent study \cite{adebayo2018sanity} has raised doubts about the reliability of visual saliency methods that the produced explanation heatmaps can be independent of the deep model or the input data.
 They introduced a model parameter randomization test for a sanity check.
-In the context of face recognition, an explanation method may provide visually compelling heatmaps by directly emphasizing the center of the faces without interacting with the deep FR model.
+In the context of face verification, an explanation method may provide visually compelling heatmaps by directly emphasizing the center of the faces without interacting with the deep FR model.
 Therefore, this paper employs a similar sanity check to validate the effectiveness of the proposed method.
-Specifically, the parameters of the ResNet backbone network is randomly initialized and then the CorrRISE algorithm is applied to the randomized model.
-The first row of Figure \ref{fig:sanity} shows that the CorrRISE algorithm will generate nonsense saliency maps when it tries to explain a face recognition model with fake parameters.
-It proves that the proposed explanation method fully relies on the trained recognition model and is capable of producing meaningful interpretations.
+Specifically, the parameters of the ResNet-50 backbone network are randomly initialized and then the CorrRISE algorithm is applied to the randomized model.
+The first row of Fig. \ref{fig:sanity} shows that the CorrRISE algorithm will generate nonsense saliency maps when it tries to explain a face recognition model with fake parameters.
+It proves that the proposed explanation method relies on a feasible recognition model and is capable of producing meaningful interpretations.